nikouu/Filtering-list-with-another-list-Dotnet-Benchmarking/README.md

 Customer Id: 3
 ```

+The code for the inclusive benchmark scenarios can be found in [InclusiveFilterBenchmarks.cs](/ListFilteringListBenchmarking/InclusiveFilterBenchmarks.cs).

 ### Exclusive filter
 Where from the main list, we want only the values from not in filtering list.